 Yes, you can have this surgery on both eyelids on the same day.

-Will I meet the surgeon before the blepharoplasty Turkey surgery takes place?
+Will I meet the surgeon before the surgery takes place?

-Yes, we will only proceed with the surgery once you’ve communicated your expectations from the plastic surgery and agreed to the treatment plan.
+Yes, you will only proceed with the surgery once you’ve communicated your expectations of the plastic surgery and agreed to the treatment plan.